 Securing Traffic to App Service Environment Using Network Security Groups (NSG)

 Follow the Control Inbound Traffic documentation for details on restricting traffic to your App Service Environment from the WAF only by using the VIP address of your Cloud Service.
 Here's a sample Powershell command for performing this task for TCP port 80.

 Get-AzureNetworkSecurityGroup -Name "RestrictWestUSAppAccess" | Set-AzureNetworkSecurityRule -Name "ALLOW HTTP Barracuda" -Type Inbound -Priority 201 -Action Allow -SourceAddressPrefix '22.214.171.124' -SourcePortRange '*' -DestinationAddressPrefix '*' -DestinationPortRange '80' -Protocol TCP

 Replace the SourceAddressPrefix with the Virtual IP Address (VIP) of your WAF's Cloud Service.

-Note: The VIP of your Cloud Service will change when you delete and re-create the Cloud Service.
+The VIP of your Cloud Service changes when you delete and re-create the Cloud Service.
 Make sure to update the IP address in the Network Resource group once you do so.